sedhossein/clean-code-with-clear-coder/README.md

 - keep in mind that the algorythms are always more important of the codes, thats mean we have a lot of coders, but a few of them are real developer .

+- maybe the begginers have the good ideo for solve the problem, the experience is not the resoan that dont listen to they idea. pay attention some time :D

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna